arjunvynipadath/docs/README.txt

 	    Open Fabrics Enterprise Distribution (OFED)
-                            Version 1.2
+                            Version 1.2.c
 			      README

-			     June 2007
+			     July 2007

-This is the OpenFabrics Enterprise Distribution (OFED) version 1.2 software package supporting InfiniBand and iWARP fabrics.
+This is the OpenFabrics Enterprise Distribution (OFED) version 1.2.c software package supporting InfiniBand and iWARP fabrics.
 It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand subnet or an iWARP network.